 Summary of CNPS-equivalent lists:

 - List 1A – Lichens Presumed Extinct in State and Rare, Threatened, or Endangered Elsewhere.
 This list is restricted to species thought to be extinct or extirpated for the state in question.
-Number of lichens currently listed: 0 in all states.

 - List 1B – Lichens Rare, Threatened, or Endangered in State and Elsewhere.
 This list includes only species thought to be rare, threatened, or endangered throughout their global range.